 take place while you are waiting to receive your NIE, however it

 is necessary to obtain the company tax code (CIF).

 A NIE number can be obtained in the following ways:

 - From Spanish Consulates or Embassies abroad.
 This is generally a slow process as the documentation still needs to be sent to Spain for approval before the NIE is granted;

 - At the Policia Local / Extranjeria offices in every town and city in Spain.
 Please let us know your location and we will advise you of the nearest office.

 Registered office requirements

 It is a legal requirement for your company to have a registered address in Spain.
-If you do not have a physical office here, we can refer to you to some business centres in Barcelona who provide a registered address service.
+If you do not have a physical presence in Spain then it is acceptable to use the services of a business centre/ virtual office address for this purpose.